 Tennis with a gadfly

-As previously mentioned, Hjördis didn’t mention Igor in her memoirs written for a Swedish magazine in 1960.
-However, she did talk about him in 1953 (from her chosen perspective), although without referring to him by name.
+As previously mentioned, Hjördis airbrushed Igor out of her memoirs written for a Swedish magazine.
+However, she did talk about him to a Swedish journalist in 1953, although without referring to him by name.

-“There was a man who started courting me feverishly,” she said, partially wrecking the neat little time-line I’d managed to assemble before finding the interview.
-(Thank you Hjördis).
+“There was a man who started courting me feverishly,” she revealed.
 “I was still in love with Tersan, so I didn’t want anything to do with the fellow, but I thought that maybe I could make Tersan jealous.
 So, I told him about the other man.
 Tersan didn’t care.
 ‘That’s all right,’ he said.
 I was disappointed, so I asked him for a divorce.
 I said I would marry the other man.
-The wonder happened, Tersan became a different character, he didn’t leave my side for a second.
-But, somehow my great love in him was over.”
+The wonder happened.
+Tersan became a different character, he didn’t leave my side for a second.
+But, somehow my great love for him was over.”